x10xchange/starknet-perpetual/docs/spec.md

 ###### Logic

 1. Run validation
-2. Register a request to set owner account using the requests component
+2. Register a request with status `RequestStatus::PENDING` to set owner account using the requests component.

 ###### Errors